Iterative Alignment Flows: EXPERIMENT DETAILS

 \subsection{Models for 2D Experiments}

-\paragraph{Two class distributions ($k=2$)} \begin{itemize} \item Number of layers: All iterative models (including mSWD-NB, NB-mSWD-NB, Rand-NB, NB-Rand-NB, DD, SIG) use 15 layers with the exception of the Tree method in which we used 50 highly-regularized layers (similar to \citep{inouye2018deep} where the tree layers are highly regularized). \item Number of dimensions for orthogonal transformation: We apply orthogonal transformation in the full space with dimension 2, i.e., $m=d=2$. \item mSWD-NB: We iteratively fit NB after orthogonal transformation based on max sliced Wasserstein distance. \item Rand-NB: We iteratively fit NB after random orthogonal transformation found by QR decomposition of a matrix generated by \texttt{torch.randn}. \item NB-mSWD-NB and NB-Rand-NB: We first perform a full-dimensional NB layer and then follow this by 14 iterations of mSWD-NB/Rand-NB. \item DD: For the univariate histogram density estimator, we use 40 bins and set $\alpha=1$, which corresponds to the pseudo-counts added to each bin. \item Tree: We set the max leaf nodes of the density tree destructor to 10 with a uniform weight of 0.9, which highly regularizes the density estimators.
-For example, a uniform weight of 1 corresponds to the tree merely being the uniform distribution over the whole unit hypercube. \item SIG: We use the code from original github repo for the SIG paper \citep{dai2020sliced}.
-They recently change some of their code so to show what we actually used, we include the original SIG code file in our code and will only use those codes in this SIG experiment for 2D data ($k=2$). \end{itemize}
+\paragraph{Two class distributions ($\nclass=2$)} \begin{itemize} \item Number of layers: All iterative models (including INB, NB-INB, Rand-NB, NB-Rand-NB, DD, SINF-Align) use 15 layers. \item Number of dimensions for orthogonal transformation: We apply orthogonal transformation in the full space with dimension 2, i.e., $\ndir=d=2$. \item INB: We iteratively fit NB after orthogonal transformation based on max sliced Wasserstein distance.
+The maximum number of iterations for $\maxkSW$ $J_{max}$ is set to be 200 for all experiments. \item Rand-NB: We iteratively fit NB after random orthogonal transformation found by QR decomposition of a matrix generated by \texttt{torch.randn}. \item NB-INB and NB-Rand-NB: We first perform a full-dimensional NB layer and then follow this by 14 iterations of INB/Rand-NB. \item DD: For the univariate histogram density estimator, we use 40 bins and set $\alpha=1$, which corresponds to the pseudo-counts added to each bin. \item SINF-Align: We use the SIG code from original github repo for the SINF paper \citep{DBLP:conf/icml/DaiS21}. \end{itemize}

-\paragraph{More than two class distributions ($k>2$)} \begin{itemize} \item Basically the setup is very similar to the $k=2$ case.
-The differences are listed as below. \item Number of layers: All iterative models (including mSWD-NB, NB-mSWD-NB, Rand-NB, NB-Rand-NB, DD, Tree, SIG) use 30 layers. \item Number of dimensions for orthogonal transformation: We apply orthogonal transformation in the space with dimension 2. \item DD: It is basically the same as the $k=2$ case but with a different initial destructor.
+\paragraph{More than two class distributions ($\nclass>2$)} \begin{itemize} \item Basically the setup is very similar to the $\nclass=2$ case.
+The differences are listed as below. \item Number of layers: All iterative models (including INB, NB-INB, Rand-NB, NB-Rand-NB, DD) use 30 layers. \item Number of dimensions for orthogonal transformation: We apply orthogonal transformation in the space with dimension 2. \item DD: It is basically the same as the $\nclass=2$ case but with a different initial destructor.
 Additionally, we add a normal distribution CDF and inverse CDF as pre and post processing transformations. \end{itemize}